Supermarkets can be challenging, hilarious and often quite fun in foreign countries, and luckily Latvia is no different.

 The Latvian for milk is “piens”.
 Remember to buy piens and not “kefīrs”.
 Kefīrs is soured milk made with a culture.
 It’s a popular product in Eastern Europe but for those expecting milk to come out of the carton, it might be an unpleasant (and slightly whiffy) surprise.
 You may also want to watch out for rjaženka, paniņas (buttermilk) and even yoghurt – all of these products tend to be sold in close proximity, in similar packaging.
 Keep those eyes peeled.

-At the Till
+At the Till at a Latvian Supermarket

 The often minuscule conveyor belt at the till is a very territorial place.
 Latvians require strict use of the small dividers to separate your shopping from theirs AT ALL TIMES.
 Omit using this at your peril.

 As you put your shopping on the conveyor belt remember whether you need a bag or not.
 They’re often kept below the conveyor belt, and you should grab them before you get to the cashier, since it’ll save them asking if you need them.
 Many Latvians like to use their own bag.
 It’s more environmentally friendly, so maybe you should put that Captain Planet t-shirt on and do your bit.
 Supermarkets now charge for plastic bags.

 The till will have the price displayed on a screen somewhere, so you can worry less about remembering the Latvian numbers (which the cashier will say) if you have a keen eye for the totals.
 Just remember you may be asked for some exact change if you use big notes and you might be asked if you have a loyalty card.
 You may also be given small stickers with your receipt and change.
 These can be collected and put in a small sticker book (available at the till) for pretty good discount on a selected range of products, often on display somewhere prominent in store.